 - Complete an online application

-- Projects not associated with response to or impact of COVID-19 pandemic
+- Projects not directly associated with response to or impact of the COVID-19 pandemic

 - Routine operating expenses of the organization